Brand Focus: Daystate

 Refresh Your Target Shooting With Furry Pests Pictures!

 One way of keeping things fresh and interesting is to mount images of pests and hunting animals on your pellet holder.
 This can stimulate the imagination and keep you focussed as you fire shot after shot, as well as preparing you for the real thing.
-Rats and squirrels are some of the main reasons people purchase airguns, from amateur pest control all the way up to professional useage.
+Rats and squirrels are some of the main reasons people purchase airguns, from amateur pest control all the way up to professional usage.
 So it’s something that makes perfect sense.
 To do this, you can also head on over to the BASC to download some realistic looking airgun targets like these:

 Knockdown Targets, Zombie Targets & Snooker Targets